Out-Law Guide | 08 Mar 2019 | 11:36 am | 4 min. read

 This is a brief overview of what you can expect if you are attending an employment tribunal hearing, and what you can expect if you are giving evidence.

 When you get to the employment tribunal you will have to sign in.
 You should then make your way to the appropriate waiting room.
 There are separate waiting rooms for 'claimants' - the employee or former employee bringing the claim - and 'respondents' - the employer against whom the claim is brought.

-The clerk to the tribunal will take both parties and their witnesses and representatives from the waiting room into the tribunal itself when the employment judge and the panel members are ready.
+The clerk to the tribunal will take both parties and their witnesses and representatives from the waiting room into the tribunal itself when the employment judge and any panel members are ready.
 It is customary for the employer to sit on the left-hand side facing the tribunal panel, with the employee sitting on the right-hand side.
 In Scotland, witnesses cannot sit in the tribunal and listen to what other witnesses are saying until they have given their evidence.
 In England and Wales, this is allowed.